Animal Craft: Styro Cup Donkey | Home Learning Art & Craft Project Activity

 STEPS IN DOING THIS DONKEY CRAFT

-STEP #1: Let child paint paper cup head, body, ears, and arms pattern with color of their choice.
-Skip painting process for ears and arms if you use a board paper for it.
-Make sure to color the ear shadow patterns that was drawn with pencil in the middle of paper cup ear patterns with a different shade or color than the rest of the ears.
-Set painted pieces aside to dry.
+STEP #1: Let child paint styro cup head, body, ears, and arms pattern with color of their choice.
+Skip painting process for ears and arms if you use a colored board paper (cardstock, vellum board or specialty board) for it.
+Make sure to color the ear shadow patterns that was drawn with pencil in the middle of styro cup ear patterns with a different shade or color than the rest of the ears using coloring marker.
+Set painted pieces aside.

-STEP #2: Once painted pieces are dry, let child spread liquid glue on the insides of the paper cup head and glue it on top of paper cup body.
+STEP #2: Once painted pieces are dry, let child spread white glue on the insides of the styro cup head and glue it on top of the styro cup body.

-STEP #3: Next, let child draw hooves on the arms, a nostril and mouth on the mouth spot pattern using coloring pens.
-Next, let child glue googly eyes and mouth spot on paper cup head using liquid glue.
+STEP #3: Next, let child draw hooves on the arms, a nostril and mouth on the mouth spot pattern using coloring markers.
+Next, let child glue googly eyes and mouth spot on paper cup head using white glue.
+You may get creative with the eyes and use colored and fun looking googly eyes.

 MATERIALS FOR THIS CRAFT

-* paper cups * acrylic or poster colors/paints * paint brush * paint mixing tray * pencil * ruler * scissors * yarns * googly eyes * coloring pens or marker * liquid glue * hot glue stick * glue gun * board paper (construction or specialty board or any board paper material) * construction paper
+* 8 oz. styro cups * acrylic or poster paints * paint brush * paint mixing tray * pencil * ruler * scissors * brown or black yarns * googly eyes * coloring markers * white or liquid glue * hot melt glue * glue gun * gray, brown or black board paper (cardstock, specialty board or vellum board), construction papers (pink or peach, optional)

 I'D LOVE TO HEAR FROM YOU!

-If you got any reactions and thoughts regarding this craft or topic, feel free to interact and write it down in the comment box below.
+If you got any thoughts and questions regarding this craft, feel free to interact and write it down in the comment box below.
 I'd be happy to hear from you.
 Thank you so much for viewing and reading.

 Comments